w3c/testtwf-website/CONTRIBUTING.md

 ### Running Jekyll locally

-[Installing Jekyll][install-jekyll] is easy.
-You'll also need the [Redcarpet markdown parser][redcarpet] which is available as a Ruby gem:
+Installing the [same version of Jekyll][install-jekyll] used by GitHub Pages along with all of its dependencies is a one0liner.
+From the project's directory, just run:

-    $ sudo gem install redcarpet
+    $  gem install github-pages

 Once installed, launch Jekyll from the command line:

-    $ jekyll --server --auto
+    $ jekyll serve --watch

 and navigate your browser to `http://localhost:4000`.
 Modifications to the source code get automatically picked-up and displayed on page refresh.